DK Havenergi

 Ordre

 - We want to be where our customers are.
 And I'm really looking forward to moving to New York in January 2024 and getting it all started.
-The market is new and the potential is enormous.
+The market is new, and the potential is enormous.
 There are even more planned in the future, says Selamawit Mebrahtu and elaborates:

-Only the beginning
+Just the beginning

 - As I said, the goal is to be where our customers are, so that we can deliver the desired service on the cranes, she says.

-- With the training center we can ensure that local technicians learn to operate the cranes in a safe way, says Selamawit Mebrahtu.
+- With the training center, we can ensure that local technicians learn to operate the cranes in a safe way, says Selamawit Mebrahtu.

 The challenges

 - There are many cultural differences between a workplace in Denmark and the USA.
-It could be the need to tell whether it is allowed to be armed or not at your workplace, says Selamawit Mebrahtu about a question that has a clear answer:
+It could be the need to tell whether it is allowed to be armed or not in your workplace, says Selamawit Mebrahtu about a question that has a clear answer:

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.